 You also want to check with your local bank to see if they are currently selling any repossessed vehicles as you can often get deals better than wholesale this way.

-If you have no way to attend a wholesale car auction, you might want to consider the possibility of purchasing on eBay instead.
+If you have no way to attend a wholesale car auction, or other commercial auction, you might want to consider the possibility of purchasing on eBay instead.
 Bidding is similar to that of an auction and sometimes you can land a pretty sweet deal.
 Just make sure you know what you’re buying.

 Tip #7 – Ask Lots of Questions